mdsagir/k8s/README.md

 ## POD
-A smallest deployment unit is POD, have 1 or more container, its share network volume.
+A smallest deployment unit is POD, have 1 or more container, its share network volume, its not autohealing
 + create pod\
 `kubectl run <pod-name> --image=<image-name> --port <port-number>`\
 `kubectl run mypod --image=nginx --port=80`
 + Port forwarding\
  `kubectl port-forward pod/mypod 8080:80`\
  and go to on browser http://localhost:8080/
++ Get the pod\
+`kubectl get pod mypod`
++ Get all the pod including cluster\
+ `kubectl get pod -A`
++ Get all the running object including cluster\
+ `kubectl get all -A`
 + Describe pod\
 `kubectl describe pod mypod`
++ Get log info\
+ `kubectl logs mypod`
 + Enter into pod container\
 `kubectl exec -it mypod --bash`
 + nginx html file location\